 The dataset includes both surface and subsurface tracts of land (tribal and individually held) "off reservation" tracts and not simply off reservation "allotments" as land has in many cases been subsequently acquired in trust.
 These data are public information and may be used by various organizations, agencies, units of government (i.e., Federal, state, county, and city), and other entities according to the restrictions on appropriate use.
 It is strongly recommended that these data be acquired directly from the BIA and not indirectly through some other source, which may have altered or integrated the data for another purpose for which they may not have been intended.
 Integrating land areas into another dataset and attempting to resolve boundary differences between other entities may produce inaccurate results.
-It is also strongly recommended that digital enlargement of these data to scales greater than those at which they were originally mapped can cause misinterpretation.
+It is also strongly recommended that careful attention be paid to the content of the metadata file associated with these data.
+Users are cautioned that digital enlargement of these data to scales greater than those at which they were originally mapped can cause misinterpretation.
 The BIA AIAN-LAR dataset's spatial accuracy and attribute information are continuously being updated, improved and is used as the single authoritative land area boundary data for the BIA mission.
 These data are available through the Bureau of Indian Affairs, Office of Trust Services, Division of Land Titles and Records, Branch of Geospatial Support.